Texas Tree Trails Logo

 A Virtual Tour

-Dallas Arboretum and Botanical Gardens - Degoyler GardenAs with the other arboretum type trails, each tree of the Dallas Arboretum and Botanic Society (DABS) Champion Tree Trail may not be a big tree as you would think a really big tree to be, but each are registered champions.
+Dallas Arboretum and Botanical Gardens - Degoyler GardenAs with the other arboretum type trails, each tree of the Dallas Arboretum and Botanic Society (DABS) Champion Tree Trail may not be a large tree as you would think a really large tree to be, but each are registered champions.
 Some are quite large, relatively but some are actually shorter than the average human.

 A champion tree is defined as the largest of its species within a given region.
-Our region is defined as the FW Regional Champions where a couple are even registered State Champions.
+Our region is defined as that geographical area shown in the map on the Maps and Trails page where registered Champion Trees range from regional to state and even national.

 The Dallas Arboretum and Botanic Society Gardens located at 8525 Garland Road Dallas, Texas 75218 was opened to the public in 1984.
 The Dallas Arboretum, one of the finest show gardens in the Southwest, is alive with color year-round.
 What may not be so obvious is the groundbreaking research that is done at the Arboretum, which is a testing grounds for new plants to be used throughout the United States.
 It is home to nine large feature gardens, eleven specialty gardens, visitor amenities throughout and the twenty-one champion trees accessible on the exquisite, easy-walking trails which allow close-up viewing and photographic opportunities most of which are wheelchair accessible.